Why adverse weather is a concern for the elderly

 Injury

 Icy conditions and longer hours of darkness are both factors in increased rates of falls each winter.
-The elderly are more likely to require a lengthy treatment programme for a broken hip or related injury, while hypothermia could become a concern if left lying unable to move.
+Older adults are more likely to require a lengthy treatment programme for a broken hip or related injury, while hypothermia could become a concern if left lying unable to move.
 Car accidents on difficult roads also contribute and can lead to the same outcomes.

 Advice: Senior citizens are urged not to drive unless in emergencies, and should carry extra blankets and high energy food in case of a breakdown.
 When walking, it helps to stick to gritted and publicly visible routes.
 Those at home should have a call button for emergencies.